usatales.com

 Black-Bellied Whistling Duck:

 Black-bellied whistling duck has long legs, short tails, bright red bills or gray bill, and a black belly which distinguish them from the other species of duck.
-Usually, when we hear the word duck, a beautiful white-colored bird floating on the surface of a pond or shallow water body came up in our mind.
+Usually, when we hear the word duck, a beautiful white-colored bird floating on the surface of a pond or shallow water body comes up in our mind.

-black-bellied whistling ducks are quite unique and interesting species belonging to the water bird family Anatidae.
+They are quite unique and interesting species belonging to the water bird family Anatidae.
 In this family of birds, there is a subfamily, Dendrocygninae, to which these whistling ducks belong.

 According to some taxonomists the whistling ducks family has only one genus named Dendrocygna which has only eight species.
 Out of these eight species, the Black-bellied whistling duck is the one with unique and interesting characteristics.
 Are you excited to know about these ducks or waterfowl?
 Whether they are ducks or waterfowl, know it in this article.